AthulSabu2002/nodejs-express-boilerplate-gen/README.md

 npm link
 ```

-This makes the `node-backend-gen` command available on your system.
+This makes the `create-node-api` command available on your system.

 ## Usage